AdriaBaro/adriabaro.github.io/projects/RD/text.md

 </figure></center>

 ### CONCLUSIONS
+The project offered a great overview of how the robustness of a product can be assessed using different tools.
+Also, how the sources of variation can be spotted and reduced not only by more traditional methods but also by using Tolerance Design principles.

 ### THE TEAM
 This project was performed with three fellow students of the same master.
 Each of us was involved in all the parts.